someniatko/DoctrineRestDriver/README.md

 Great, isn't it?

 ## Using multiple Backends
+In this last example we split the user and the address routes into two different REST APIs.
-Of course you can add multiple entity managers as explained in the Doctrine documentation:
+This means we need multiple entity managers which is explained in the Doctrine documentation:

 ```yml
 doctrine: